juliansibaja84/js-school/week_09/C10/README.md

-# Challenge 9
+# Challenge 10

-For this challenge, Redux and JSS are implemented within the application.
+For this challenge, Web sockets and observables were implemented within the application.
 Next is a documentation on how to set up both the rest api and the web application.

 ## REST API